nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Clear application data again
 {: .no_toc}

-Before ending this tutorial, let us clear our application data by removing both _Lyndon Edwards_ and his _Banana Cake_ order.
+Before ending this tutorial, let us clear our application data by removing _Lyndon Edwards_ and his _Banana Cake_ order.

-While the [`clear`](#clearing-all-entries--clear) command achieves this easily, we can also simply remove _Lyndon Edwards_ from LoyaltyLift with the [`deletec`](#deleting-a-customer--deletec) command.
+While the [`clear`](#clearing-all-entries--clear) command achieves this quickly, we can also simply remove _Lyndon Edwards_ from LoyaltyLift with the [`deletec`](#deleting-a-customer--deletec) command.

     deletec 1

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Note that in addition to removing `Lyndon Edwards` from the application, all of his orders are also removed!
+In addition to removing `Lyndon Edwards` from the application, all of his orders are also removed!
 </div>

 Hence, you will notice that the order list is now empty, and our application is back to a clean slate.